mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 the populace.
 Food shortages have become common due to more aggressive varieties of fungal spores, to which the crops grown are no longer resistant.
-This is seen by some as a curse resulting from Alder Trimmel’s recent departure from piety.
+This is seen by some as a curse resulting from Alder Trimmel's recent departure from piety.

 Wishing to retain the old ways is admirable to most but as it is done to spite technological advancement Alder Trimmel is quickly falling out